Coastal Hydrology, Thermal Energy and Density-Driven Flow Applications

 Aquanty’s flagship simulation platform HydroGeoSphere represents an industry leading solution for accurately simulating density driven flow systems, with full support for density effects in all available model domains including surface and groundwater flow, fracture flow, and more.

-Regionalscale integrated hydrologic modelling of Jeju Island indicates that there are various distinct groundwater systems with different characteristic such as a mountainous recharge system, an active coastal groundwater system, a stable deep freshwater system, and a saline groundwater system.
-The regional model helped to better interpret and manage water resources on the island.
+Regional scale integrated hydrologic modelling of Jeju Island indicates that there are various groundwater systems with distinct characteristic such as a mountainous recharge system, an active coastal groundwater system, a stable deep freshwater system, and a saline groundwater system.
+A regional scale integrated groundwater-surface water model can be used to better interpret and manage water resources on the island.

 Learn More.